DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-5/compression.md

 * Instruments: extend sustain (e.g., guitars), control peaks (e.g., bass), or glue layered parts.
 * Buses: subtle, tempo-aware bus compression can make elements move together.

-Also when not to compress: if a track already sits naturally and feels alive, consider leaving it alone or use volume automation instead.
+Also, when not to compress: if a track already sits naturally and feels alive, consider leaving it alone or use volume automation instead.

 ---